tcltk/tklib/modules/tablelist/README.txt

 Interactive editing of the elements of a tablelist widget can be enabled for individual cells and for entire columns.
-A great variety of widgets from the Tk core and from the packages tile, BWidget, Iwidgets, combobox, and Mentry is supported for being used as embedded edit window.
+A great variety of widgets from the Tk core and from the packages tile, BWidget, Iwidgets, combobox, and Mentry (or Mentry_tile) is supported for being used as embedded edit window.
 In addition, a rich set of keyboard bindings is provided for a comfortable navigation between the editable cells.

 The Tcl command corresponding to a tablelist widget is very similar to the one associated with a normal listbox.
 There are column-, row-, and